-Firstly we have a couple of photographic portrait of Charles.
-This one shows his right hand resting on an open book, which points to his literary pursuits.
+This photographic portrait of Charles shows his right hand resting on an open book, which points to his literary pursuits.

 Charles was one of a very small number of mainly British amateur photographers who excelled during the early years of photography.
 He began taking photographs in 1856 and was soon producing far less stilted and artificial portraits, especially of children, than those taken by the vast number of professional portraitists at the time.